github/renaming/README.md

 ### Now: supporting early movers 🚚

 Some projects on GitHub have already renamed their default branch.
 As a result, any links to those projects that contained the old branch name would previously have been broken.

 So, our first change, shipped on [July 17th](https://github.blog/changelog/2020-07-17-links-to-deleted-branches-now-redirect-to-the-default-branch/), updates GitHub.com to redirect links that contain a deleted branch name to the corresponding link in the repository's default branch.

 This change supports projects that have already moved. **If you haven’t moved yet, we recommend not moving right now, and waiting until [later this year](#later-this-year).
 We’re investing in tools to make the renaming the default branch of an existing repository a seamless experience for both maintainers and contributors.**

+### Now: GitHub Pages from any branch 📰

+Until recently, GitHub Pages required that you use either the `master` or the `gh-pages` branch.
+As of [July 31](https://github.blog/changelog/2020-07-31-build-and-deploy-github-pages-from-any-branch-beta/), repositories that use GitHub Pages can now build and deploy from any branch.
+Publishing to the special `gh-pages` branch will still work the same as it always has, but now you can choose a different branch in your repository as the publishing source.

 ### This summer: a configurable default for new repositories 🆕